hartwigmedical/documentation/accessing-hartwig-data-through-gcp.md

 data = json.loads(manifest_json)
 ```

 The intent of the manifest is to enable the use of GCP to scale analysis horizontally across virtual machines and avoid the time and expense of large downloads.
-At HMF this generally follows the pattern:
+At Hartwig Medical Foundation this generally follows the pattern:
 * Create a VM with a predefined startup script.
 * Within the startup script, download the data you need
 * Within the startup script, run your analysis